 Brewing Instructions for Nettle Tea

-1. Boil a pot of water.
-For a single cup of nettle tea, use about 1 teaspoon of dried nettle leaves.
+- Boil a pot of water.
+Use about 1 teaspoon of dried nettle leaves for a single cup of nettle tea.

 For a stronger brew, you can increase the steeping time or the amount of nettle leaves used.
 Experiment with different brewing methods to find the perfect balance of flavor and potency that suits your preferences.
 Some people enjoy adding a cinnamon stick or a few slices of fresh ginger to enhance the taste profile of nettle tea.